lizzyliu666/lizzyliu666.github.io/_pages/about.md

   font-size:1.05em;
 ">
 </div>

-I study how health care-seeking unfolds across digital media and everyday life, with particular attention to the _societal_ and _ethical_ dimensions of **multimodal and AI-mediated communication** — including emerging _disparities_ and _risks_ associated with video-based social media and AI companions.
-I further inform and design **care-oriented AI systems** that facilitate emotional expression and peer support.
-My work has been published across top computing (ACM CSCW, ACM CHI, IEEE HRI), information science (JASIS&T, ASIS&T, L&ISR, ACM CHIIR), and health venues (JMIR, IEEE ICHI).
-I have received multiple research awards.

-I completed my Ph.D. at The University of Texas at Austin, advised by Dr. Yan Zhang, where I was also a research associate at the Computational Affective and Social Cognition Lab, led by Prof. Desmond C. Ong (Psychology) and Prof. Jessy Li (CS).
-I graduated from Peking University in 2021 with two B.S. degrees in Information Management and Economics.

 <em>I'm recruiting students and interns!
 If you are interested, please send me an email, attaching your CV and a brief description of how our interests intersect :)</em>

 ## News